 - Oil – Use any preferred oil, such as coconut oil or canola oil.
 I have not tested the recipe with melted butter or vegan butter.

-- Eggs – I have not tried the recipe with an egg replacer or egg-free to make a vegan gluten free cake recipe.
-Since the eggs act as a binder for the oat flour, I think eliminating them or using an vegan egg-replacer would result in a crumbly texture.
+- Eggs – I have not tried the recipe with an egg replacer or egg-free to make a vegan version.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Pour the cake batter into the prepared baking pan.
+Pour the cake batter into the prepared baking pan.
 Bake for 38-40 minutes, or until firm to the touch in the center and a toothpick comes out clean.
-Cool on a wire rack before frosting.
+Cool before whipping up the best creamy frosting.

-- Remove from the heat and stir in the powder sugar and milk.
+Remove from the heat and stir in the powder sugar and milk.
 Start with 2 tablespoons milk, adding up to 1 tablespoon more, depending on desired thickness for spreading.
+Spread and enjoy!

 Different Baking Pan Sizes